leonardovida/talent-copilot/USER_FLOWS.md

     - Converts the PDF into JPG and saves it
     - Converts each JPG into text and saves it
     - Retrieves the correct job description

-For this flow I need:
-- How many endpoint from the API do I need?
-- How is the flow of the PDF -> evaluation -> storage of the result?
-- How do I trigger this sequence of event?